 - a.
 Number of Phase I Awards.
-The number of awards will depend upon funds availability.
+It is anticipated the Air Force will make 70 awards under Topic AF212-TCSO1.
+The actual number of awards will depend upon funds availability and programmatic need.
 The Government reserves the right to award all, some, or none of the proposals received under this solicitation.
 The Federal Government is not responsible for any costs incurred before award receipt. - b.
 Type of Funding Agreement.
 Phase I awards are FAR-based firm fixed price purchase orders. - c.
 Dollar Value.
-Phase I awards will have a maximum value of \$50,000 (AF21A-TCSO1) or \$150,000 (AF21A-TCSO2). - d.
+Phase I awards will have a maximum value of \$50,000. - d.
 Timing.
 It is intended peer review, proposal selection, negotiations and award will be complete within 180 calendar days of solicitation close.